drouchy/nova-zed-syntax/README.md

 🎈 Include a brief description of the features your syntax extension provides.
 For example:
 -->

-**zed** provides syntax highlighting for the SpikeDB schema syntax.
+**zed** provides syntax highlighting for the SpiceDB schema syntax.

 <!--
 🎈 It can also be helpful to include a screenshot or GIF showing your extension in action: